Jacklu0831/UpSampler/README.md

 Motivation:\
 > Super resolution has a wide application from satellite imaging to photography.
 However, the truth is I wanted to use an image for my phone's wallpaper but it had low resolution, so the idea of some kind of fully-convolutional encoder-decoder network came to me and of course, I found out a number of papers have already been published around this topic.
 With previous experience in implementing a CycleGAN and DCGAN ([first GANs](https://github.com\Jacklu0831/GAN-Projects)), I comprehended some relevant [resources](#Sources) then started this.

 In summary, I built and trained a Photo-Realistic Single Image Super-Resolution Generative Adversial Network with Tensorflow + Keras.
-The aim is to map 44x44 colored images to 176x176 (factor of 4) while keeping the perceptual details and texture.
+The **stage 1** of this project was to map 44x44 colored images to 176x176 (upsampling factor of 4) while keeping the perceptual details and textures.
 The main source of knowledge came from [the original SRGAN paper](https://arxiv.org/abs/1609.04802) and [this analysis on the importance of dataset](https://arxiv.org/abs/1903.09922).
-Despite not having compatible hardware for the computational demanding models, I was able to achieve great [results](#Results) by choosing smaller images, tweaking the model configuration, and lowering the batch size.
+Despite not having compatible hardware for the computational demanding models, I achieved great [results](#Results) by using smaller images, tweaking the model configuration, and lowering the batch size.
+The **stage 2** of this project is an investigation to answer my own question of "whether the variance of dataset matter".
+I trained two identical models separately on the COCO dataset and the CelebA dataset, then used visual results and Fréchet Inception Distance to both qualitatively and quantitatively demonstrate my findings.

 <p align="center"><image src=""></image></p>